valancej/documentation/_basic/getting-started/getting-started.md

 After selecting the Basic infrastructure for your project, Codeship will next ask you to configure your setup and test commands.

 First, you will configure your setup commands.
-Setup commands are the commands you need the be able to run your tests and deployments.
-Typically these are things like fetching dependencies, seeding databases and installing packages.
+Setup commands are the commands you need to be able to run your tests and deployments.
+Typically these are things like fetching dependencies and seeding database.

 ![Setup Commands on Codeship Basic]({{ site.baseurl }}/images/basic-guide/setup-commands.png)